Who We Are

 Potter / Teacher / Founder Sullivan Public

-I love to work with clay and to teach and to make simple everyday items to elevate our daily lives, daily tables and daily rituals.
+I make simple everyday items to elevate our daily lives, daily tables and daily rituals.

 Travis Weber